 If you want to learn more about the CARES Act programs, read our article: COVID-19 small business Relief Programs.

-While these Business Relief programs are your best option (and we wholeheartedly recommend you to apply for one), many business owners might not be able to apply for one, or won’t have their application accepted because the government’s coronavirus loan program has stringent requirements.
+While this Business Relief program is your best option (and we wholeheartedly recommend you to apply for one), many business owners might not be able to apply for one, or won’t have their application accepted because the SBA Coronavirus loan program has stringent requirements.

-By contrast, Camino Financial can accept applicants that only have an ITIN.
-This means you can apply for a loan at Camino Financial with no Social Security Number.
-This is a significant advantage that Camino Financial has.
+For example, you can apply for a loan at Camino Financial with no Social Security Number.

 Now, this is not a complete disadvantage, as you could use a bridge loan to get the funds you need very fast.